 - Responsible for discovery, pipeline building, strategic engagement activities, as well as moves management with major gift donors and prospects.

-- Work closely with the key partners throughout the Office of Advancement & Alumni Engagement and the Klesse College of Engineering and Integrated Design to develop and implement short and long-term strategic fundraising plans.
+- Work closely with the key partners throughout the Office of Advancement & Alumni Engagement and the Alvarez College of Business to develop and implement short and long-term strategic fundraising plans.

 - Assist in planning, strategy, and execution of donor events.

-- Contribute to internal and external communications and overall public relations and marketing for the Klesse College of Engineering and Integrated Design to include the College’s website, publications, donor stewardship, and promotional and fundraising materials.
+- Contribute to internal and external communications and overall public relations and marketing for the ACOB to include the College’s website, publications, donor stewardship, and promotional and fundraising materials.

-- Maintain an in-depth knowledge of KCEID and the university, its initiatives and fundraising priorities in order to communicate a compelling case for support, and to serve as a liaison between and representative of UTSA and our constituents.
+- Maintain an in-depth knowledge of ACOB and the university, its initiatives and fundraising priorities in order to communicate a compelling case for support, and to serve as a liaison between and representative of UTSA and our constituents

 - Prepare dean, other administration or volunteers for development activities.